About your medicine

 - Benzoyl peroxide may bleach hair or coloured fabrics.

 - You may continue using cosmetics while using this medicine for acne.
-However, it is best to use only ”water-based” cosmetics.
+However, it is best to use cosmetics with non-oily formulas.
 Do not use cosmetics too heavily or too often.
 They may make your acne worse.
 Check with your doctor.

 How do you store this medicine?